 "This has been a `buyer beware' market," Dr. Mark B. McClellan, the Food and Drug Administration (FDA) commissioner, said in the announcement, in which he estimated that 1,000 domestic and foreign companies make supplements sold here.
 "Millions of Americans use dietary supplements every day, and we need to make sure they're getting the products they pay for."

-This announcement was made in July, 2007 at which time the final rule was announced for the current Good Manufacturing Practices (cGMPs) regulations for the dietary supplement industry.
-The cGMPs requires manufacturers to test the purity and composition of their products.
+This announcement was made in 2007 at which time the final rule was announced for the current Good Manufacturing Practices (cGMPs) regulations for the dietary supplement industry.
+The cGMPs requires manufacturers to test the purity and composition of their products but is so lax in its testing guidelines that industry watchdogs complained that supplement makers are left virtually on the honor system to comply. ..

 So when you’re considering the latest dietary supplement wonder-product for “arthritis cures” (there's no scientifically-recognized arthritis cure), for example, or simply for elbow pain relief, how do you find out whether what’s in the bottle is safe to take?
 How do you find out whether science has proven that the product does what it claims?
 The government isn't going to help you on this one.